Last updated on October 21st, 2022

 - Certain local garages: If you are lucky, your local garage may have the equipment and blank keys for your make and model of car.
 Again, this option can be costly.

 Losing a car key can be a stressful and costly mistake.
-In some circumstances replacement car keys can cost thousands of pounds.
-For example, the average lost car key replacement cost for a Toyota Prius is £3,000 as car parts will have to be replaced as well as the misplaced keys.
+In some circumstances, replacement car keys can cost thousands of pounds.

 Remote car key replacement cost

 Nowadays, it is very common for car keys to have remote controls making them more expensive to replace than the previous non-remote car keys.
-The remote car key replacement cost starts from £139 and can rise exponentially.
+The average remote car key replacement cost is around £320.

 New car key replacement cost